Ph-k/MaNaGe-STuDents/README.md

 ## Project compilation/makefile usage:

-The makefile can effortless compile the entirety of the program by simply typing `make` on a tty.
+The makefile can effortless compile the entirety of the program by simply typing `make` on a tty (in the Source directory).
 The only requirement is a linux/unix machine running a stable version of the gcc compiler. *Personally the program worked fine on Debian based distros.*

 ## mngstd usage: